DoD-Platform-One/Technical-Profiles/README.md

 Before using this template, ensure you have:

 *   A Kubernetes cluster [ready for Big Bang](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/tree/master/docs/guides/prerequisites).
+*   `bbctl` installed and configured with your local Big Bang and Technical Profiles folder paths.
 *   `kubectl` installed and configured to access your cluster.
 *   `git` installed.
 *   `gpg` installed for SOPS encryption.